hemanthsai8104/Social-Media-Tracker-using-kafka/README.md

 ## Overview

 This project demonstrates a real-time social media activity tracking system using Apache Kafka.
-It is designed to be a self-contained, easy-to-run example that showcases the core concepts of Kafka's producer-consumer architecture, along with stream processing and real-time dashboarding.
+It's a self-contained, easy-to-run example showcasing Kafka's producer-consumer architecture, stream processing, and real-time dashboarding.

 The system consists of four main components:

-- **Producer (producer.py):** Simulates user activity (posts, likes, comments, shares) and sends these events to a Kafka topic.
+- **Producer (`producer.py`):** Simulates user activity (posts, likes, comments, shares) and sends these events to a Kafka topic.
-- **Consumer (consumer.py):** A basic consumer that reads events from the Kafka topic and prints them to the console.
+- **Consumer (`consumer.py`):** A basic consumer that reads events from the Kafka topic and prints them to the console.
-- **Analytics Processor (nalytics_processor.py):** An intermediate service that consumes raw events, performs a simple aggregation (counting likes and posts), and sends the results to a new topic.
+- **Analytics Processor (`analytics_processor.py`):** An intermediate service that consumes raw events, performs aggregation (counting likes and posts), and sends the results to a new topic.
-- **Dashboard (dashboard.py):** A real-time web dashboard built with Streamlit that visualizes the aggregated data from the analytics topic.
+- **Dashboard (`dashboard.py`):** A real-time web dashboard built with Streamlit that visualizes the aggregated data from the analytics topic.

 The entire environment is containerized using Docker, making it easy to set up and run with minimal configuration.